 We are members of the West Australian Anglican Schools Association (WAASA) and Anglican Schools Australia (ASA).
-Our Principal, Mrs Lynne Thomson, is a past President and current National Committee member of ASA.
-Mrs Judith Tudball, appointed to succeed Mrs Thomson on her retirement at the end of 2018, is President Elect.
+Our current Principal Mrs Judith Tudball is President Elect of ASA.

 The Chapel of Saint Mary

 Built and consecrated in 1981, the Chapel is a spiritual place, central to the School.
 All students and staff attend weekly services there; it belongs to all members of the St Mary’s community.

 It is a place of peace and serenity,